eduvpn/documentation/WIREGUARD.md

      Resume: pmtu 1500
 ```

-We have an IPv4 MTU of `1460` over the path due to DS-Lite, but as our client
-does not know about it, it only becomes clear later.
-If WireGuard connects
-over IPv4 with the default MTU of `1420` that will not fit, the WireGuard
-packet might be too large (by 20 bytes).
-As the WireGuard connection itself
-does not know about the lower MTU further down the path, the packets it sends
-and receive should be smaller than what would fit based on WireGuard's MTU.
-So,
-some packets will be sent properly, and some will arrive just fine, just not
-the large ones.

-With DS-Lite, the IPv6 connection typically uses an MTU of `1500`.
-So when the
+Here we see the PMTU for IPv4 is 1460, and for IPv6 1500.
+If the VPN client
+would always connect over IPv6, there would not be a problem, but unfortunately
+that can't always be easily guaranteed.
+This connection uses DS-Lite to wrap
+IPv4 in IPv6 packets.
+This has a 40 byte overhead, and thus reduces the
+effective MTU to 1460.

+In the table above we see that WireGuard's MTU can be 1400 at most in the
-VPN client connects over IPv6, there is no problem.
-Unfortunately, it is not
+scenario where the VPN connection is established over IPv4, which is not
-always sure that a VPN client connects over IPv6, even if available, so we have
-to make sure IPv4 also works.

-Exactly for _this_ scenario where the ISP didn't apply (1) or (2) (for IPv4),
-we need to fiddle with WireGuard's MTU.

-Obviously the best fix would be for the ISP to implement (1), or configure the
-user's router (2).
-But we may not always be so lucky as to be able to force
-them to do that.
-It _might_ be possible for the user to configure their router
-to lower the MTU(s), but that seems an unfair ask, even if supported.
+enough.

 ### Setting the MTU

 **NOTE**: setting the MTU only works in vpn-user-portal >= 3.3.7.

-Based on the table above, we can simply set the MTU to the maximum value that
+Based on the table above, we can set the MTU to the maximum value that still is
-still is expected to work on the networks used by the VPN clients.
-To be safe,
+expected to work on the networks used by the VPN clients.
+If you don't know
-that value should probably be `1392`.

-The best approach is to set the MTU both in the client and server.
-We created
+what to choose, take 1392.

-an option for this you can add to `/etc/vpn-user-portal/config.php`:
+You can set the option `setMtu` like this in `/etc/vpn-user-portal/config.php`:

 ```php
 'WireGuard' => [